oreillymedia/production-resources/illustrations/index.md

 ## Drawn Illustrations
 Use whatever method is most comfortable for you when first creating your illustrations: they can be sketched, described in text, or generated using a drawing application.
+Authors have previously used applications such as Mermaid, Drawio, Excalidraw, and Lucidcharts to create their figures.
+When submitting your figures from these or any other application, we ask for you to export them as the file types listed below.

 * Please submit drafts either as PDFs, PNGs, or TIF.
 Avoid using JPEG or SVG file types.
+PNGs are the most convenient format for us, however PDF and TIF are also fine!
+JPEG files can have resolution/compression issues depending on how they are exported, and this can lead to unclear information/pixelization within a submitted file, making redrawing more difficult.
+SVG files can have issues with pieces dropping out when brought into Adobe Illustrator (our redraw tool), depending on how they are created and what is included in them.
+To avoid confusion during the redraw process we ask for these file types to be avoided.
 * If you’re using a Visio, PowerPoint, Google, or other drawing program, please export your files as PDFs or PNG.
 We cannot use native files from third-party applications.
 * Please avoid using third-party logos and icons.
 Using text labels is preferred.